isabelle-prover/admin/docs/ansible.rst

 ::

-  $ ansible-playbook -i inventories/production site.yml
+  $ ansible-playbook -i inventories/production [-l GROUP|HOST] site.yml

 In this repository, there are two inventory files: one for production, one for testing.
 Always check the contents of the inventory files before deploying.